lgibelli/singularity-docs/index.rst

     $ du -sh container.img
     769M

-Prior to 2.4, you would need to provide a to change from the default:
+Prior to 2.4, you would need to provide a ``--size`` to change from the default:

 ::